QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Numerical examples

 \subsection{Illustration of QUARKS identification}

 The identification set contains $5 \times 10^3$ temporal measurements.
 The temporal order of the VAR model is set to $2$.
 We first choose a Kronecker rank within $r = \{1,...,5\}$.
-The parameters $\lambda,\mu$ in \eqref{CF} are set to 0.
+The parameters $\lambda$ and $\mu$ in \eqref{CF} are set to 0.
 The minimization \eqref{sparse_pb} is solved for $\tau = \text{logspace}(0,4,8)$.

 We define a measure that we call \emph{model complexity} as the number of non-zero entries needed to construct the $p$ coefficient matrices.
 For example, the complexity of a QUARKS model is at most $2prN^2$ (only the non-zero elements of the factor matrices) while it reaches a total of $pN^4$ for the full least squares estimation.
 It is illustrated in Figure \ref{tradeoff} that displays the VAF with respect to the number of non-zero elements (with truncated entries at $1\%$ of the maximum value) needed to construct the full coefficient matrix $\bold{A}_1$.
 The prediction error is computed on a validation dataset \emph{after} truncation.
-We emphasize that no truncation on the elements of the factor matrices is done for the Kronecker model.
-For example, a total of $500$ non-zero values are necessary to build the Kronecker factors associated to $\bold{A}_1$ and reaches $85.54\%$ accuracy.
-The VAF obtained with the sparse identification decreases with increasing regularization parameter $\tau$ as expected while the number of non-zero entries decreases for a high prior on sparsity.
-This trade-off between the complexity of the model and the accuracy of the prediction error is present in the QUARKS modeling as well.
-While the estimated matrix with $\ell_1$ minimization tries to reduce the number of non-zero entries, the matrix obtained with QUARKS modeling does not exhibit sparse patterns but a prominent multi-level structure.
-The lower the spatial order $r$, the lower the model complexity and the higher the prediction error is.